 Hey Kids!
 Did you know that giraffes are the world’s tallest land mammal?
 Scientists believe they have been on earth for millions of years!
+These east-to-read facts are perfect for preschool, kindergarten, and elementary school students.
 To learn more about giraffes check out these amazing giraffe facts for kids!

 Click here for more animal facts for kids